CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

     >**Note**: For example, if your key is: **fDR2ci9QgkdkvERTQ==**, then the C# statement would be: **string key = "fDR2ci9QgkdkvERTQ==";**.

-1. Add the below command to Asynchronously invoke the CreateDatabaseIfNotExistsAsync method of the **client** variable passing in the name of the new database (**cosmicworks**) you would like to create, and store the result in a variable of type **Database**:
+1. Add the below command to Asynchronously invoke the CreateDatabaseIfNotExistsAsync method of the **client** variable, passing in the name of the new database (**cosmicworks**) you would like to create, and store the result in a variable of type **Database**:

     ```
     Database database = await client.CreateDatabaseIfNotExistsAsync("cosmicworks");